adavid1/NCG_Full/README.md

 # NCG Full

 **NCG Full** is a C# automation project that streamlines the process of sourcing, editing, and publishing royalty-free music content to YouTube.
-It was originally built to support the **No Copyright Gang** channel by automating repetitive workflows like fetching tracks, generating videos, and uploading them with minimal manual intervention.
+It was originally built to support the [**No Copyright Gang**](https://www.youtube.com/@NoCopyrightGang) channel by automating repetitive workflows like fetching tracks, generating videos, and uploading them with minimal manual intervention.

+This project was primarily created as a way to **train and improve my C# programming skills**, while also solving a practical challenge.

 ## Features